johnstonskj/portfolio/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    add       Add a symbol to the portfolio delete    Delete a symbol from the portfolio help      Prints this message or the help of the given subcommand(s) show      Show quotes for all portfolio
-    watch     Watch quotes for portfolio
+    add         Add a symbol to the portfolio delete      Delete a symbol from the portfolio help        Prints this message or the help of the given subcommand(s) holdings    Show all holdings in current portfolio show        Show quotes for all portfolio symbols watch       Watch quotes for portfolio symbols
 ```

 Local portfolio file commands:

+* **holdings** - show all the holdings in the local portfolio file.
 * **add** - add a new holding to the local portfolio file.
 * **delete** - remove a holding from the local portfolio file.